CP1404/Practicals/prac_04/README.md

 lists.
 Feel free to **check the solutions** for these so you can make sure you're on track.

+1.  **Basic list operations**
-1. Write a program that prompts the user for 5 numbers and then stores each of these in a list called **numbers**.
+    Write a program that prompts the user for 5 numbers and then stores each of these in a list called **numbers**.
     The program should then
     output various interesting things, as in the output below.